50 Best Places to Travel in December

 San Diego, California

-San Diego is a beautiful destination with lots of amazing things to do in December.
-While it is a warmer winter destination, it is still full of holiday spirit and plenty of Christmas traditions.
+San Diego is one of the most beautiful places to visit and there are a lot of amazing things to do in December.
+It is one of our favorite travel destinations in December, as it is warm, yet still full of holiday spirit and plenty of Christmas traditions.

 One of the best holiday traditions is the annual San Diego Bay Parade of Lights, which has been happening for nearly 50 years.
 Boat owners deck out their boats in brilliant displays and parade through the bay in a free show that draws over 100,000 people every year!